karkael64/amonite-php/README.md

 ### Why would you NOT use Amonite-PHP
 1. You need heavy control system,
-3. You don't trust your colleagues and
+3. You don't trust your teammates and
-2. Expensive tool are most qualitative.
+2. Expensive tools are most qualitative.

 ## Start with Amonite-PHP
-All Amonite engine is archived as a PHAR file.
+Entire Amonite engine is archived as a PHAR file.
 Put it on root, or any where : `/amonite.phar`

 May be you would like use it with default config.
 Then just call it like :
 ``` PHP